 FR-901.
 The Requisition PDF process is invoked by selecting Requisition PDF from the actions menu.

 FR-902.
-The Requisition PDF process produces a PDF version of the requisition in either version 10 or version 11 of the req form.
+The Requisition PDF process produces a PDF version of the requisition in the most recent version of the req form.

 FR-903.
-Configuration file parameters will allow a specific form version to be set for a specific test type.
-Currently, these are Breast, Colon, or Unset
+Configuration file parameters will allow a specific form version to be set for a specific orderable test type.
+This feature is used when we are releasing new products.
+During the “mock run” time period, we usually want to operate with new products on a new version of the req form, and existing products on the current version of the req form.
+For example, for the colon mock run, breast requisitions were stamped in version 10 and colon requisitions in version 11.

 FR-904.
-Unused requirement number
+For the Mercury release, the Breast and Colon orderables will use requisition form version 13; the MMR Alone, Colon/MMR Seq, and DCIS orderables will use version 14.

 FR-905.
 If there exists a specific form version parameter for the test type, the stamper will use that version.